 “So what do you do, really?”

 I do lots of things that don’t have a degree behind them.
-I’ve listed a few here below, they are in no particular order of importance:
+I’ve listed a few here below.
+They are in no particular order of importance:

 - I’m a wife, mother, and grandmother.